 3) You give birth or adopt: Welcoming a new addition to your family can be a joyous occasion, but it also demands entirely new levels of planning and responsibility.
 At the top of your to-do list should be legally naming both long and short-term guardians for your child.
-Our Kids Protection Plan offers everything you need to complete this process for free right now.
+My Kids Protection Plan offers everything you need to complete this process for free right now.

 Once you have named guardians, consider putting planning vehicles, such as trusts, in place for your kids.
 These documents can make certain the assets you want your child to inherit will be passed on in the most effective and beneficial way possible for everyone involved.
 Consult with us to learn which planning strategies are best suited for your family.

 4) A loved one dies: The death of a family member, partner, or close friend can have major consequences for both your life and estate plan.
 If the person was included in your plan, you need to update it accordingly to fill any gaps his or her absence creates.
 From naming new beneficiaries, executors, and guardians to identifying new heirs to receive assets allocated to the deceased, make sure you address all voids the death creates as soon as possible.

 5) You get seriously ill or injured: As with death, illness and injury are an unavoidable part of being human.
 If you have been diagnosed with a serious illness or are involved in a life-changing accident, you may want to review the people you’ve chosen to handle your healthcare decisions as well as how those decisions should be made.
 The person you want as your healthcare proxy can change with time, so be sure your plan reflects your current wishes.